 I certify that this project report has been prepared and written under my direct supervision and guidance.
 The project report is approved for submission for discussion and evaluation.

-Dr. Name of the Supervisor
+Dr. Arwa aledaily

-Date
+Date November 30, 2024

 Signature

 Abstract

 This project presents a deep learning-based approach for violence detection in video sequences, leveraging a Conv3D and LSTM hybrid architecture.
 The model preprocesses input videos by extracting and resizing frames, which are then passed through a pipeline combining 3D convolutional layers and temporal analysis using LSTM.
 A small custom dataset of violence and non-violence videos was utilized for training, achieving promising results despite limited data size.
 The implementation includes a Flask-based web application, allowing real-time video classification through user uploads.
 Future work aims to enhance the dataset's size and diversity to improve model robustness and generalization.